-Optimizely makes it easy to A/B test your site.
+Optimizely Experimentation makes it easy to A/B test your site.
 Use the Editor to design variations, define where the experiment runs and who sees it, set events to measure success, and test.
 When your experiment looks and works the way you want, publish it live to the world!

 Optimizely Performance Edge is a lightweight experimentation product that delivers significantly faster performance than other versions of Optimizely.
 It does this by relying on a streamlined "microsnippet" which limits the range of available features.

-If you're using Optimizely Performance Edge, some of the features mentioned in this article may not be available to you.
+If you are using Optimizely Performance Edge, some of the features mentioned in this article may not be available to you.
 Each section of this article contains links to other, more detailed articles on that section's topic.
 Click through to those articles for a clear delineation of which features are available for Edge experiments, and which are not.

 Want to dig a little deeper?
 See Optimizely Academy course on how to build an experiment in Optimizely.

 Begin by creating a new experiment.
 You will add URL targeting, variations, audiences, and metrics to your experiment in later steps.